 Give every child the best start in life.
 Enable all children, young people and adults to maximise their capabilities and have control over their lives.
 Create fair employment and food and work for all.
 Ensure a healthy standard of living for all.
 Create and develop healthy and sustainable places and communities.
 Strengthen the role and impact of ill-health prevention.
 Focus on poverty and health inequalities induced by social exclusion, unhealthy living habits and societal stressors.

 Most urgently needed is the finance to develop the skin carers themselves.
-Many of these carers work, and will continue to find a place, in well resourced environments, but especially hoped for is to employ those who would like to work in the developing world without damaging their career opportunities in the developed world.
+Many of these carers work, and will continue to find a place, in well resourced environments, but especially hoped for is to employ those who would like to work in the resource poor world without damaging their career opportunities in the developed world.
 They should receive guidance on what to do, should be observed and assessed of their progress, given as much support as possible and be rewarded by due recognition for achievement.
+They should not be overloaded with evidence based technology but must have time to counteract the loneliness and isolation of many who suffer from the poor health of their skin.
+This can be done by knocking on the door, bringing a smiling face and being recognised as a friend.

 The people and quotes seen in this site and booklet are real yet come from a variety of sources.
 No quotes are directly associated with the figure they appear beside.
 They are simply collated research ephemera intended to better illustrate the themes.